julius-andreasson/MinesweeperAtHome/README.md

 Use 'D' to dig, 'F' to flag, and 'R' to reset the round.

 Roadmap:
+* The selection of tiles using the mouse is slightly off - fix this.
 * Movement using arrow keys.
+    * Shift-key to sprint: jumps `x` tiles per arrow key press.
 * Rethink class structure.
 There are many oddities due to the current division of responsibility between classes.
 * Clean up the code.
 * Make the UI nice.